-Dr. Patricia I. Wright – Superintendent of Public Instruction
+Dr. Steven R. Staples – Superintendent of Public Instruction

-As superintendent, Dr. Wright serves as the executive officer of the Virginia Department of Education, which is the administrative agency for the commonwealth’s public schools.
-She also serves as secretary of the Board of Education.
+As superintendent, Dr. Staples serves as the executive officer of the Virginia Department of Education, which is the administrative agency for the commonwealth’s public schools.
+He also serves as secretary of the Board of Education.